Last updated : February 17, 2025

-It’s important to note that the split specimen test will not be performed if the first test proves invalid.
+Noted in the DOT’s protocol as the split specimen test, the procedure stipulates that the test won’t be performed if the first test proves invalid.

-Should the “backup” specimen be returned with a positive result, the MRO contacts the employee.
+If the “backup” specimen is returned with a positive result, the MRO contacts the employee.
 It could be that there is a valid reason for the positive test result.
-Some medications are known to cause a false positive drug test result.
-If the employee can present evidence that they have been taking prescription medications or over-the-counter medications that are known to cause positive test results, the MRO will confirm the same to the employers and anyone else required to know the information.
+For instance, some medications are known to cause a false positive drug test result.
+If the employee can present evidence that they have been taking prescription medications or over-the-counter medications that are known to cause positive test results, the MRO will confirm the same to the employers and anyone else who requires the information.

 We should note here that the DOT recently released a final ruling regarding oral fluid tests.
 They are allowed as an alternative to the urine drug test.
-Protocol mandates a split sample test be administered using the mouth swabs as well.
-Employers can’t begin using the test yet, though, because to date no laboratories have been approved by SAMHSA to perform testing.
+Protocol for using the oral fluid test mandates a split sample test be administered using mouth swabs as well.
+However, employers can’t begin using the test until two laboratories have been approved by SAMHSA to perform testing.
+We’ll keep you posted.

-It’s possible that the DOT drug test result could be inaccurate due to a laboratory error.
-However, those occurrences are extremely rare.
-It’s more likely that another form of medication has triggered a false positive result on the urine test.
+It is extremely rare, but possible that the DOT drug test result could be inaccurate due to a laboratory error.
+It’s more likely that some other form of medication triggered a false positive result on the urine test.

-Some medications that are known to affect DOT drug testing are:
+Some medications known to affect DOT drug testing are:

 - Dextromethorphan—found in Robitussin and Delsym—can trigger a PCP result